ZM XMAG2 105 elementów

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
-In such a situation, surgery is necessary to remove them.
-In the worst case scenario, it can result in death.
+Small magnets pose a serious choking hazard or can attract to each other in the intestines.
+In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.

 In the event of a collision between two neodymium magnets, it can result in them getting chipped.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
+Despite being made of metal as well as coated with a shiny nickel plating, they are not as hard as steel.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.

-So you are aware of why neodymium magnets are so dangerous, see the article titled How very dangerous are very strong neodymium magnets?.
+So you are aware of why neodymium magnets are so dangerous, read the article titled How dangerous are strong neodymium magnets?.